 Can I choose my own home health agency?

 Yes.
 You have the right to choose any Medicare-certified home health agency that serves your area.
 Your doctor or hospital may recommend agencies, but the final choice is yours.
+If you have a Medicare Advantage plan, you may need to choose an in-network agency.

 How many hours per week does Medicare home health care cover?

-Get Expert Help Understanding Your Medicare Coverage
+Get Expert Help Understanding Your Medicare Home Health Coverage